 It is designed to facilitate hyperscale computing for organizations requiring cloud computing and big data storage.
 This data center type usually serves large-scale cloud providers with robust and scalable applications and storage services to cater to end customers.

 They are usually business data centers that help reduce administrative challenges and the cost of cooling.
-It differs from enterprise data centers as it utilizes a high-fiber network across the facilities.
-This data center type requires 10,000 sq ft floor space with 5000 servers and 500 cabinets.
+They differ from enterprise data centers in that they utilize a high-fiber network across the facilities.
+This data center type requires 10,000 sq ft of floor space, 5,000 servers, and 500 cabinets.

 Core Components of a Data Center

-Data centers throughout the world are mostly made up of three primary components: storage, network, and computing.
-However, these components aren’t the only ones that define architecture, as there are many other components.
+Data centers worldwide are mostly composed of three primary components: storage, network, and computing.
+However, these components aren’t the only ones that define architecture; many other components also play a role.

 The requirements of components vary from infrastructure to infrastructure, but the primary components remain the same.
 Here are the core components that make up a data center: